thesurajshr/thesurajshr/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Master of Information Technology at Victoria University.
+- 🎓 &nbsp; Completed Master of Information Technology at Victoria University.
 - 💼 &nbsp; Working as a Web Developer.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and ReactJS.
 - ✍️ &nbsp; Involved with data security, privacy protection for web applications.